Lakshya-Upadhyaya/movie-recommender/README.md

 # Movie Recommender Chatbot

-An interactive movie recommendation system powered by FastAPI, ChromaDB, and Streamlit.
-Get movie suggestions based on your mood, favorite actors, genres, directors and even sentiment analysis used to rank on similarity
+An interactive movie recommendation system powered by FastAPI, ChromaDB, LangChain, and Streamlit.
+Get movie suggestions based on your mood, favorite actors, genres, or directors — with LLM-assisted query processing using Mistral 7B and sentiment analysis to rank results based on similarity.

 ---

 ## UI
 ![App Screenshot](assets/ui.png)

+---

 ##  Demo